Treaty of St. Louis (1804): Background

 The Sauk and Meskwaki (or Fox) are closely related Algonquian peoples and traditional allies.
-At the beginning of the 19th century, they inhabited and controlled a territory along the Upper Mississippi River.
+They inhabited and controlled a territory along the Upper Mississippi River.
 This territory was roughly bounded by the Wisconsin River in the north, the Missouri River in the south, and the Des Moines River in the west.
 In modern terms, it consisted of northwestern Illinois, southwestern Wisconsin, and eastern Missouri.

 At the beginning of the 19th century, the territory of the Sauk and Meskwaki fell within the borders claimed by the United States.
 In 1804, it fell within Indiana Territory, whose governor was the politically ambitious William Henry Harrison.
 President Thomas Jefferson wanted to open Indiana Territory to American settlement.
 To this end, he instructed Harrison to purchase the lands of the region’s tribes, authorizing him to employ pressure and trickery.

 The Sauk and Meskwaki were each governed by a council of chiefs, which had the power to make treaties and sell land for the tribe, subject to custom.
 Sauk and Meskwaki custom required an elaborate procedure for the sale of land.
 First, the council had to receive an official invitation to negotiate a treaty to sell land.
 Second, the council had to announce this invitation to the tribe.
 Third, the council had to convene to consider the sale.
 Fourth, if the council decided to negotiate a sale, a “representative sample” of the tribe’s population had to be present at the negotiations to oversee and instruct the negotiators.
 Custom also required that the women of the tribe be consulted about any decision related to land, since they did most of the farming among both the Sauk and Meskwaki.